subhas7433/quarkus-tutorial/Module 1: Introduction to Cloud-Native and Quarkus.md

-**Module 1: Introduction to Cloud-Native and Quarkus**

-**Goal:** To understand what "cloud-native" means, why it's important, and how Quarkus fits into this world.
-We'll also get our hands dirty by setting up our environment and creating a simple "Hello, World!" app with Quarkus.

 **1.1 What are Cloud-Native Applications?
 (1-1.5 hours)**

 *   **Think of the Cloud Like a Big, Flexible Computer:** Imagine a giant computer that you can rent parts of.
 That's kind of what the "cloud" is.
 Instead of having servers in your office, you use computers on the internet.